 Drink the broth on its own, or use it as the base for soups, stews, and sauces.
 Any recipe that calls for broth or stock will be delicious with homemade bone broth.
 Try simmering rice or vegetables in the broth for added flavor and nutrition.

 Homemade bone broth can be made from the bones you’d toss in the trash otherwise.
 It doesn’t get a lot more frugal than that.

 If you’re buying quality chicken, turkey or beef, make the most of every dollar you spend by utilizing every little bit including the bones.
 Then take it even further by making soups and stews with the broth.
 It’s a great way to make even little bits of meat and veggies go a long way.

 It’s Good For You

 One of the main reasons people make and consume bone broth regularly is because it is so nutritious.
 There’s a reason grandma simmered a pot of homemade chicken soup when someone got sick.
-Think of bone broth as a more concentrated version of Grandma’s healing soup.
+Think of homemade bone broth as a more concentrated version of Grandma’s healing soup.
 It is chock-full of minerals, including magnesium and calcium and the fat content in the broth helps our bodies absorb these minerals.
-It’s also full of collagen and gelatin which are good for skin, hair and joints.
+It’s also full of collagen and gelatin which are good for skin, hair, and joints.
 Add to that the immunity boosting properties of a good cup of broth and it’s no wonder making bone broth has been common throughout history.